Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 - Use the settings as in the figure below and press *Run*.
 - When calculation ids done, close the plugin.

+.. note:: For mac users, use this workaround: manually create a directory, go into the folder above and type the folder name.
+It will give a warning *“—folder name--” already exists.
+Do you want to replace it?* Click *replace*.

 .. figure:: /images/SUEWSSpatial_IMCGBuilding.png
    :alt:  none